-- Physical exam: Your doctor will discuss your symptoms and general medical history, and then conduct a thorough examination of the shoulder joint.
+- Physical exam: Your OSI doctor will discuss your symptoms and general medical history then conduct a thorough examination of the shoulder joint.
 Range of motion, tenderness, pain, and weakness in the area are of primary concern.

-- X-rays: X-rays can be utilized to help identify the form of arthritis that is present.
+- X-rays: X-rays may be used to help identify the form of shoulder arthritis you have.